isomerpages/nyp-sirs/_digital-programmes/4v-the-power-of-social-media-marketing.md

 and who is able to empower and guide organisations in connecting the dots between high level strategies and tactical action plans to achieve tangible business goals.
-Of all things digital, Keith specialises in digital reputation management, campaign executions and operationalising digital functions.
+Of all things digital, Keith specialises in digital reputation management, campaign executions and operationalising digital functions.</p>

-Prior to joining RHT Digital and Media, he held leadership and executive roles in Microsoft (APAC/Singapore), International Data Group (IDG), CREO Consulting, and Nokia (SEA).
+<p>Prior to joining RHT Digital and Media, he held leadership and executive roles in
+Microsoft (APAC/Singapore), International Data Group (IDG), CREO Consulting, and Nokia (SEA).</p>

-He is experienced in working with governments, multi-nationals, MNCs and SME businesses.
-Some organisations he has worked with includes Mediacorp, Samsung, Twitter, SAP, Intel, BreadTalk, Habitat for Humanity, Singtel, M1, the government of Bhutan and Singapore Prime Minister’s Office and Ministry of Defence.
+<p>He is experienced in working with governments, multi-nationals, MNCs and SME
+businesses.
+Some organisations he has worked with includes Mediacorp, Samsung, Twitter, SAP, Intel, BreadTalk, Habitat for Humanity, Singtel, M1, the government of Bhutan and Singapore Prime Minister’s Office and Ministry of Defence.</p>

-Keith is a highly sought-after speaker and had spoken on digital strategy at organisational keynotes in countries like New Zealand, Australia, South Korea and South East Asian countries.</p>
+<p>Keith is a highly sought-after speaker and had spoken on digital strategy at
+organisational keynotes in countries like New Zealand, Australia, South Korea and South East Asian countries.</p>